We bring team building to the next level.

-Calgary Corporate Challenge is a non-profit organization focused on community.
-It's our mission to provide Calgary & area companies with professionally-managed team-building events.
+Calgary Corporate Challenge is a non-profit organization with a vision of unifying Calgary's business community, one event at a time.
+We provide Calgary & area companies with professionally-managed team-building events.
 We emphasize fun, promote philanthropy, and encourage participation, inclusion, health & fitness, cross-industry networking, and positive teamwork.

 We build cultures and we nurture teams, with an impact that outlives any single event.

 Long gone are the days of snooze-worthy talks, awkward lunches or trust falls – with Calgary Corporate Challenge, it’s all about challenging yourself and your coworkers in sports and games that bring you together.
-Maybe you’ve heard of the Human Bonspiel (yes – it’s a thing) or the September Games – it’s an event we host each year, which you can learn about here.
-It’s a pretty big deal (if we say so ourselves).
+Maybe you’ve heard of Human Bonspiel (yes – it’s a thing) or the September Games – it’s an event we host each year (Think: Olympics for Calgary companies).
+It’s a pretty big deal, if we say so ourselves.

 Companies that we work with have increased morale, pride, and engagement in their jobs.
 We don’t want to take all the credit, but we love being a part of what makes Calgary an amazing place to work, live and play.